Tutorial work

 In tutorials, students often work on exercises and case studies that apply the theoretical knowledge from the lectures in practice.
 This promotes students' in-depth understanding and application skills.

-Promotion of key competences
+Promotion of key competencies

 And how?